TheUsernameIsNotTaken/YouToddler/README.md

 ## Description
 An on-premise download manager for youtube-dlp.

+TODO IN THIS BRANCH: Solve version control updates by environment variables.
+And delete this from readme.

 ## Installation Guide
 You can either build the project yourself or use the prebuilt Docker images.